 While driving

 Make sure no products in your refrigerator can move while driving.
-Secure the bottles in the door and the drawer with the bottle retainer and secure all food on the storage shelves.
+Secure the bottles in the door and/or the drawer with the bottle retainer and drawer dividers.
+The shelf food retainers hold products on the shelves while driving.